 “Brand is a set of values that consumers associate with a company or a product.”Brand image: Definition, advantages, and key points, Jesús Madurga López, SEMrush blog

-Unlike the brand image, the brand identity aims to help consumers recognise and differentiate a brand from its competition.
+Namely, unlike the brand image, the brand identity aims to help consumers recognise and differentiate a brand from its competition.

 If you’re interested in learning more about these two concepts, I encourage you to read the entire post.
 In the post, you’ll find an excellent explication regarding both of them.

-- Visual identity
+- Visual identity;

-- Verbal identity
+- Verbal identity;

-- Brand values
+- Brand values.

 The visual identity is the logo, the colours, and the typography a company uses.

-Their goal is to help consumers to recognise and differentiate one brand from another visually.
+Their goal is to help consumers visually recognise and differentiate one brand from another.

 The visual and the verbal identity: stuck between the chicken and the egg

 For us, a picture is worth a thousand words.

-So, what about the brand identity?
+So, what does this fact have to do with the brand identity?

-However, this answer is neither the only one nor the correct one.
+However, this answer is neither the only nor the correct one.

 Web design attracts, web content sells

 Until recently, I was working as a copywriter in a digital marketing agency in Barcelona.

-- Every brand needs to take care of both its visual and verbal identity.
+In a word, we were working a lot together and getting along because we needed (and wanted) to.
+Because every brand needs to take care of both its visual and verbal identity.

-- The web design attracts, but the web content sells.
+Because the web design attracts, but the web content sells.

 To have outstanding marketing, you must break the ice

-The voice is right.
+Clearly, the voice is right.

-The web content doesn’t sell.
+Web content doesn’t sell.
 What sells is quality, results, and trust.

-But if you intend to attract visitors and turn them into customers or clients through your blog entries or lead magnet, the only option is to invest in both web design and the web content, at once.
+However, if you intend to draw visitors’ attention to your website or blog, attract them, and then turn them into customers with the help of blog posts or lead magnets, the only viable option is to invest in both web design and web content at the same time.

 A guy goes to the psychiatrist and says: “Doc, my brother is crazy.
 He thinks he’s a chicken.”
 The doctor says: “Well, why don’t you turn him in?”
 And the guy says: “I would, but I need the eggs.”

 In every seed of web design, there is always a piece of web content.
-In every seed of web content, there is always a piece of web design.

-In the end, I dare you to invest both in web design and web content.
+Having said that, I dare you to invest both in web design and web content.

-Don’t be a chicken.
 The future is in the eggs.